Mia-Rain/GrapheneOS-AlphaMagisk-Pixel4a/README.md

-# PixeneOS (GrapheneOS++)
+# GrapheneOS-AlphaMagisk-Pixel4a (GrapheneOS++)

 ## Description

-PixeneOS is a `shell` script designed to patch GrapheneOS OTA (Over The Air) images with custom modules, providing additional features.
+GrapheneOS-AlphaMagisk-Pixel4a is a `shell` script designed to patch GrapheneOS OTA (Over The Air) images with custom modules, providing additional features.
 This tool relies heavily on upstream projects for its functionality.

 ## Features